Guðni Th. Jóhannesson

+born 26 June 1968) is an Icelandic historian and politician who served as the sixth president of Iceland from 2016 to 2024.

 A historian, Guðni was a professor at the University of Iceland before running for president in 2016.
 His field of research is modern Icelandic history, and he has published works on the Cod Wars, the 2008–2011 Icelandic financial crisis and the Icelandic presidency, among other topics.

 Early life and education

 Guðni is the son of teacher and journalist Margrét Thorlacius and sports instructor Jóhannes Sæmundsson.
 His brother Patrekur Jóhannesson is a former Icelandic handball national team player.
 Guðni played handball in his youth, in both Iceland and the UK.

 Guðni graduated from Menntaskólinn í Reykjavík (MR), a junior college in central Reykjavík, in 1987.
 While at MR, he competed in Gettu betur, an Icelandic team quiz show for junior college students.
 He earned a bachelor's degree in history and political science from the University of Warwick in England in 1991 and a Master of Arts in history from the University of Iceland in 1997.
 He has also studied German and Russian at university level.
 In 1999, he completed an MSt degree in history at St Antony's College at the University of Oxford.
 In 2003, he received a PhD in history from Queen Mary, University of London.

+In 2024, he was granted an honorary doctorate at the University of Oulu.
+In 2025, he was granted an honorary doctorate at the University of the Faroe Islands.

 Career

 Guðni has worked as a lecturer at the University of Iceland, Bifröst University and University of London.
 At the time of his presidential candidacy he worked as a senior lecturer in history at the University of Iceland.
-His field of research is modern Icelandic history, in which he has published a number of works, including on the Cod Wars, the 2008–11 Icelandic financial crisis and the Icelandic presidency.
+His field of research is modern Icelandic history, in which he has published a number of works, including on the Cod Wars, the 2008–2011 Icelandic financial crisis and the Icelandic presidency.
 He has written a biography of Gunnar Thoroddsen and a book about Kristján Eldjárn's presidency.
 Between 1992 and 1997, he translated four works by Stephen King into Icelandic.
 From 2011 to 2015, Guðni was president of Sögufélag, the Icelandic historical society.